lthms/soap.coffee-lthms/site/posts/August2022.md

-Finally, I have created [a public mailing](https://lists.sr.ht/~lthms/public-inbox) list that is available if you want to start a discussion on one of my article.
+Finally, I have created [a public mailing](https://lists.sr.ht/~lthms/public-inbox) list that is available if you want to start a discussion on one of my articles.
 Don’t hesitate to use it, or to register to it!